Prince Harry and Meghan Markle's Royal Baby Rules

 Royal Baby News

-When the Duke and Duchess of Sussex do begin to have children, there are certain rules they must follow, according to the palace's royal baby rule book.
+Now that the Duke and Duchess of Sussex are about to become parents, there are certain rules they must follow, according to the palace's royal baby rule book.

 Many of the rules are different from those Meghan know about in the United States.
 The rules are not limited to parental guidelines.
 There are also pregnancy rules that Meghan must follow.